nathancfox/cfs-reu-2018/README.md

 Optimization) on kinase inhibitor data.
 COMB-PSO is designed for feature selection to use as input for a machine learning algorithm.
-In this case, the feature subset selected by COMB-PSO will be fed to a classifer that labels a kinase inhibitor as axon-growth inducing or not axon-growth inducing, based on phenotypic assay data and in vitro kinase inhibition profiles.
+In this case, the feature subset selected by COMB-PSO will be fed to a classifer that labels a kinase inhibitor as neurite-outgrowth inducing or not neurite-outgrowth inducing, based on phenotypic assay data and in vitro kinase inhibition profiles.